 UCSC offers the opportunity for students to receive credit for work outside of regular courses.
 There are many possibilities: lab research on-campus, a senior thesis project, or internships off-campus (Field Study - see below).

 To arrange an Individual Studies course, you will need a faculty sponsor who is willing to supervise you.
+Positions such as Lecturers, Postdoc Researchers, and Graduate Students are not eligible to sponsor thesis work.
+(If someone has Professor somewhere in their title you are likely to be fine!)

 Your Individual Studies course must be set up before you do your work.
 Credit for Individual Studies cannot be given retroactively; you must be enrolled during the quarter you are doing the work.